OHSHIT botnet campaign

 Notably, the distribution server (192.142.28.77) doubles as a scanner,

 generating 1,598 of the 4,334 observed events directly.
-The open-directory probe confirmed
+The open-directory probe most recently

 also hosts secondary payloads at /cumshotnews (shell script, 7 VT